canyon289/canyon289.github.io/dev/content/AzurePipelines.md

 update as a I learn more.

 # Motivation
-Many open Source projects on free tiers of services quite heavily.
+Many Open Source projects on free tiers of services quite heavily.
 TravisCI was one of those vendors which provided a free tier for open source but after its acquisition its future is uncertain.